nnh/SE-Assistant-Workbench/getPdfSeisakunitsuite/src/readme.md

 # Get PDF Files from URL

-This script retrieves PDF files from a specified URL and saves them to a Google Drive folder.
+This script handles the saving of `'https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/0000165585.html'` PDF files to the specified Google Drive folder.

 ## Usage